alchemyplatform/alchemy-sdk-js/README.md

 under the `Alchemy` class:

 - `getNftMetadata()`: Get the NFT metadata for a contract address and tokenId.
-- `getNftContractMetadata()`: Get the metadata associated with an NFT contract
+- `getContractMetadata()`: Get the metadata associated with an NFT contract
 - `getNftsForOwner()`: Get NFTs for an owner address.
 - `getNftsForOwnerIterator()`: Get NFTs for an owner address as an async iterator (handles paging automatically).
-- `getNftsForNftContract()`: Get all NFTs for a contract address.
+- `getNftsForContract()`: Get all NFTs for a contract address.
-- `getNftForNftContractIterator()`: Get all NFTs for a contract address as an async iterator (handles paging automatically).
+- `getNftForContractIterator()`: Get all NFTs for a contract address as an async iterator (handles paging automatically).
 - `getOwnersForNft()`: Get all the owners for a given NFT contract address and a particular token ID.
-- `getOwnersForNftContract()`: Get all the owners for a given NFT contract address.
+- `getOwnersForContract()`: Get all the owners for a given NFT contract address.
 - `checkNftOwnership()`: Check that the provided owner address owns one or more of the provided NFT contract addresses.
-- `isSpamNftContract()`: Check whether the given NFT contract address is a spam contract as defined by Alchemy (see the [NFT API FAQ](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api/nft-api-faq#nft-spam-classification))
+- `isSpamContract()`: Check whether the given NFT contract address is a spam contract as defined by Alchemy (see the [NFT API FAQ](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api/nft-api-faq#nft-spam-classification))
-- `getSpamNftContracts()`: Returns a list of all spam contracts marked by Alchemy.
+- `getSpamContracts()`: Returns a list of all spam contracts marked by Alchemy.
 - `findContractDeployer()`: Find the contract deployer and block number for a given NFT contract address.
 - `refreshNftMetadata()`: Refresh the cached NFT metadata for a contract address and a single tokenId.
-- `refreshNftContract()`: Enqueues the specified contract address to have all token ids' metadata refreshed.
+- `refreshContract()`: Enqueues the specified contract address to have all token ids' metadata refreshed.
-- `getNftFloorPrice()`: Return the floor prices of a NFT contract by marketplace.
+- `getFloorPrice()`: Return the floor prices of a NFT contract by marketplace.

 ### Comparing `BaseNft` and `Nft`